theMaelstro/Esme/README.md

 2. Invite bot to server
 3. Use commands

+# Notes
+- folder 'test' needs to be created in root for road check command to work

 # Additional Credits
 - Brentdbr, who made working road checker
 - Hazzu, Paginator View with buttons for discord